CosmWasm/docs-deprecated/docs/intro/overview.md

 ## Where to Start

 [Smart Contracts](./smart-contracts.md) to read about design of the smart contract engine provided by CosmWasm.
-You will understand understand the architecture and how to design your contracts, as well as the secuirity design of the system.
+You will understand understand the architecture and how to design your contracts, as well as the security design of the system.

 [Using the SDK](./using-the-sdk.md) for those who have no prior experience with the Cosmos SDK will get you up and running with the basics of using a Cosmos SDK based blockchain.
 By the end, You will be able to compile a chain from source and launch a local devnet.

 [Rust Basics](./rust-basics.md) is for those with little to no prior experience with Rust.
-It is no crash-course in the language, but enough to get you compiling (and editting) the example contracts and pointers on where to dig deeper into the language.
+It is no crash-course in the language, but enough to get you compiling (and editing) the example contracts and pointers on where to dig deeper into the language.

 [Editing a Contract](./editing-escrow-contract.md) will apply your (newly acquired) rust skills to make some changes to a sample contract.